All Products

 Usage notes

-• According to national cybersecurity regulations, starting from June 10, 2024, newly created HTTP triggers cannot be used to download Android Package Kit (APK) files (mime type: application/vnd.android.package-archive) from public endpoints.
-A 400 error is reported if you attempt to download an APK file from an HTTP public endpoint.
+• According to China's cybersecurity regulations, starting from June 10, 2024, newly created HTTP triggers cannot be used to download Android Package Kit (APK) files (mime type: application/vnd.android.package-archive) from public endpoints.
+If you attempt to do so, a 400 error code is returned.
 For more information, see Why does a public endpoint of an HTTP trigger fail to return an .apk file?

 • Be mindful of the virtual IP address (VIP) rotation mechanism.